cloudmesh-community/hid-sp18-523/project-report/report.md

 Click on the below link to access the prediction web service
 * <https://predictbigmart.azurewebsites.net/>

-Entered the values used to for testing locally, the amount should match so as to see if the service is functioning as expected.
+Entered the values used to for testing locally, from the +@fig:WebServiceResult we see that amount should matched which confirms service is functioning as expected for predicting values.

 ![WebService Result](images/WebService.png){#fig:WebServiceResult}